alanmackenzie/guide-to-enterprise-drupal/README.md

 * Lack of coding standards huge red warning.
 * UUID example, adds an extra property to every entity :(.

+### Getting (kind of) RESTFUL

+* Seperate internal paths prefered over extra parameters.
+Do one thing and do it well.

+e.g.

+bad: node/12345/my-special-callback

+good: /namespace/my-special-callback

+This kind of mixing can get extremely complicated very fast and isn't performant.

 ## Tactical Patterns.

 ### Project Directory Layout.